Pamphobeteus antinous: Coloration

+established that each coloured bristle contains a coaxial multilayer structure — a series of concentric cylindrical sheets of differing refractive index — which functions as a cylindrical Bragg mirror, selectively reflecting wavelengths around 430 nm (blue-violet) through constructive interference of light.
+The reflected wavelength shifts with viewing angle, producing the characteristic iridescent effect.
+Because the iridescent coloration is confined to mature males and absent in females and juveniles, the authors proposed that it may play a role in sexual signalling.

 Habitat

 They are found in the rainforests of Bolivia and Peru, where average yearly rainfall is less than 2000mm and average temperatures of 26°C. It is home to plants such as Mistol, Bolivian Begonia and the Amazon Sword Plant.
 It is also home to animals such as the Jaguar, the Giant Otter and Sloths.

 Behavior

-This tarantula will first try to flee at first, maybe throwing a few urticating hairs while doing such.
+This tarantula will try to flee at first, maybe throwing a few urticating hairs while doing such.
 If this continues the tarantula will probably try to accurately aim those hairs at the intruder.